-- Z. Racetrack operators.
-Receipts of operators of racetracks other than horse racetracks, from gate admission fees and entrance fees paid by drivers are subject to the gross receipts tax.
-Any portion of these fees paid out by the operator as prizes are not exempt or deductible since the payments are part of the operator's cost of doing business. - AA.
-Data access charges: Receipts from fees or charges made in connection with property owned, leased or provided by the person providing the service are subject to the gross receipts tax when the information or data accessed is utilized in this state. - BB.
-Receipts from telephone or telegraph services: Receipts derived from telephone or telegraph services originating or terminating in New Mexico and billed to an account or number in this state are receipts from performing services in New Mexico and are subject to the gross receipts tax unless exempt under Section 7-9-38.1 NMSA 1978. - CC.
-Allied company underwriting automotive service contracts: When a New Mexico automotive dealer pays an entity which is allied or affiliated with that dealer (allied company) to undertake all of the dealer's obligations under automotive service contracts as that term is defined in Subsection C of 3.2.1.16 NMAC on which the dealer is promisor, the undertaking of the allied company does not involve the sale of property in New Mexico or the lease of property employed in New Mexico.
+Data access charges: Receipts from fees or charges made in connection with property owned, K. leased or provided by the person providing the service are subject to the gross receipts tax when the information or data accessed is utilized in this state.

+Allied company underwriting automotive service contracts: When a New Mexico automotive L. dealer pays an entity that is allied or affiliated with that dealer (allied company) to undertake all of the dealer's obligations under automotive service contracts as that term is defined in Subsection C of 3.2.1.16 NMAC on which the dealer is promisor, the undertaking of the allied company does not involve the sale of property in New Mexico or the lease of property employed in New Mexico.
 The undertaking principally involves an obligation of the allied company to indemnify the dealer by paying the dealer for furnishing parts and labor to fulfill the dealer's obligation to furnish the parts and labor.
 However, the undertaking also involves the performance of services by the allied company for the dealer since the allied company undertakes to handle the claims of automotive service contract purchasers and otherwise perform the dealer's task under the contract.
-Absent a showing of a different value by the allied company or the department, 7.5 percent of the contract amount paid by the dealer to the allied company will be treated as consideration received for services performed in New Mexico.
+Absent a showing of a different value by the allied company or the department, seven and a half percent of the contract amount paid by the dealer to the allied company will be treated as consideration received for services performed in New Mexico.

-DD.
-Custom software:
+M. Custom software:

-- (1) Except as otherwise provided in Subsection DD of 3.2.1.18 NMAC, receipts derived by a person from developing custom software are receipts from performing a service. - (2) When custom software is developed by a seller for a customer but the terms of the transaction restrict the customer's ability without the seller's consent to sell the software to another or to authorize another to use the software, the seller's receipts from the customer are receipts from the performance of a service.
+(1) Receipts derived by a person from developing custom software are receipts from performing a service.

+(2) When custom software is developed by a seller for a customer, but the terms of the transaction restrict the customer's ability without the seller's consent to sell the software to another or to authorize another to use the software, the seller's receipts from the customer are receipts from the performance of a service.
 The seller's receipts from authorizing the customer's sublicensing of the software to another person are receipts from granting a license.

-The seller's receipts from authorizing the use by another person of the same software are receipts from granting a license to use the software. - EE.
-Check cashing is a service: Receipts from charges made for cashing checks, money orders and similar instruments by a person other than the person upon whom the check, money order or similar instrument is drawn are receipts from providing a service, not from originating, making or assuming a loan.
+N. Check cashing is a service: Receipts from charges made for cashing checks, money orders and similar instruments by a person other than the person upon whom the check, money order or similar instrument is drawn are receipts from providing a service, not from originating, making or assuming a loan.
 Such charges are not interest.

-FF.
-Receipts of collection agencies:
+O. Receipts of collection agencies: